CtrlK

 Specificity

-Lists multiple specific concrete actions: 'generating team skills', 'produces complete skill packages with SKILL.md router, coordinator, worker roles, specs, and templates'.
-These are concrete deliverables and actions.
+Lists multiple specific concrete actions: 'generating team skills', 'following the v4 architecture pattern', 'produces complete skill packages with SKILL.md router, coordinator, worker roles, specs, and templates'.
+These are detailed and concrete outputs.

 3 / 3